This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 ✘ No extra protection in headwings

 The most popular convertible car seat for travel is the Cosco Scenera Next DLX.
 What makes it so insanely popular?
 It’s as easy on the scale as it is on the wallet!
-The Cosco Scenera Next is the lightest convertible car seat and the cheapest convertible car seat (you can also get it at Amazon but it’s usually more expensive) as well, making it an ideal toddler travel car seat.
+The Cosco Scenera Next is the lightest convertible car seat and the cheapest convertible car seat as well, making it an ideal toddler travel car seat.

 Just how light is it?
 It would be no problem to carry on your back in a car seat backpack like this one, and some parents even use these hooks to hang it from the back of the stroller as they walk through the airport.